kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 {% include zakviewer.html Name="Death Rays" ID="https://scratch.mit.edu/projects/587873991/" caption="This a teacher demo of various rays..." %}

 and turned it into a game.
-He created several "enemy balls" that attack Voldermort by going to edges and gliding towards him.
+He created several "enemy balls" that attack Voldemort by going to edges and gliding towards him.
 If they touch a death ray, they "die".
 We did some debugging so that they would return to their original position when hit.

 {% include zakviewer.html Name="Death Rays\. copy remix on Scratch" ID="https://scratch.mit.edu/projects/597164047/" caption="The return to original position is still unfinished" %}